 Joined CircleCI in September 2014 as its first resident Canadian employee.
-CircleCI is a Continuous Integration and Delivery platform providing services to engineers around the world.
-In my role in Platorm Engineering and Site Reliability, I worked on code throughout the product, which is written mostly in Clojure and ClojureScript, and deployed to AWS.
-The architecture evolved quickly over the time I was at CircleCI, both technically and organizationally.
-Most recently I had been working in the platform team helping implement the "next generation" build system (a more modular system including a number of new tools written in Go) and integrating it with the existing CircleCI platform.
+I worked on code throughout the product, which is written mostly in Clojure and (back then) ClojureScript and deployed to AWS.
+CircleCI evolved quickly over the time I was there, both technically and organizationally.
+I helped grow CircleCI in Canada, hiring local engineers and bootstrapping a Toronto office.